UtahJimmy/utahjimmy.github.io/_projects/8_project-audient.md

 * 12hrs / day: 5.2 years
 * 24 hrs / day : 2.6 years

 These last two are particularly troubling.
-Because the device is always on, it's not unreasonable to assume use cases where it's on 24/7 just from being directly plugged into an outlet, or 8-12hours a day if used at a workstation.
+Because the device is always on, it's not unreasonable to assume use cases where it's on 24/7 just from being directly plugged into an outlet, or 8-12 hours a day if used at a workstation.

 Ambient temperature has the biggest effect on this computation.
-Lets be generous and assume the capacitor only get to 120F or approx. 49C.
-That's only 48,503 hours.
+Lets be generous and assume the capacitor only gets to 120F, or approximately 49C.
+That's a 48,503 hour lifetime.
 With a 100% duty cycle (my unit was pretty much always plugged into the wall), thats 5.5 years.

 {:refdef: style="text-align: center;"}
 ![id22](http://www.sci.utah.edu/~jimmy/website/audient/pikachu.png)